howerj/subleq/ioccc/remarks.md

 - Synthesizing constants, and doing so with "\_\_LINE\_\_" and "\_\_func\_\_".

-This is all very standard stuff.

 But the big one is:

-- Obfuscating what is actually a really dead simple program, deobfuscating gets you nowhere, you still do not have an idea about how anything works.
+- Obfuscating what is actually a really dead simple program, deobfuscating gets you nowhere, you still do not have any idea about how anything works unless you reverse engineer the data as well (which was not trivial to produce!).

 I toyed with the idea of filling the screen with a single dense blob and going crazy with it, but I think it is better